acend/kubernetes-basics-training/content/en/docs/06/_index.md

 ```

 {{% alert title="Note" color="primary" %}}
-Use the additional parameter `--address <IP address>` (where `<IP address>` refers to a NIC's IP address from your local workstation) if you want to access the forwarded port from outside of your own local workstation.
+Use the additional parameter `--address <IP address>` (where `<IP address>` refers to a NIC's IP address from your local workstation) if you want to access the forwarded port from outside your own local workstation.
 {{% /alert %}}

 The output of the command should look like this: